fmidev/weather-satellites-geoserver-rest/README.md

 ### Cleaning images from WMS layers

-The cleaning is run when the container is started, and approximately every 6 hours after that.
-This will later be made configurable.
+The cleaning is run when the container is started, and approximately every 15 minutes after that.
+This repeat period is configurable by setting `CLEANING_CYCLE` environment variable to wanted amount of seconds in `/config/env-variables` file given to the container/pod.

 The configuration should be placed in `/config/geoserver_delete_old_granules.yaml` file.
 For actual